teresa-m/training-material/topics/introduction/tutorials/galaxy-intro-101-everyone/tutorial.md

 > <hands-on-title>Share history</hands-on-title>
 > 1. Share your history with your neighbour.
 > 2. Find the history shared by your neighbour.
-Histories shared with specific users can be accessed by those users under their top masthead "User" menu under `Histories shared with me`.
+Histories shared with specific users can be accessed by opening the history menu for the activity bar and selecting in the History menu the **Shared with Me** tab.
 {: .hands_on}

 # Conclusion